Raster

 Api-Version: 2026-05-20

 The current version is 2026-05-20.
-A missing or empty Api-Version header rejects the request with 400 and API_VERSION_REQUIRED — also before the data layer is reached.
+A missing or empty Api-Version header rejects the request with 400 and API_VERSION_REQUIRED.

 Every response carries Vary: Api-Version, so HTTP caches (your CDN, browser, intermediaries) key bodies per version.
 Two clients on different versions never see each other's response bodies.